UPDATED – AUGUST 2018

 If you’re new to airbrushing, sorting out all the terminology of airbrushes can be kinda confusing.
 What’s the difference between single and double action, internal and external mix, blah blah?

 Internal vs. External Mix – Refers to where the air and paint mix.
-Internal mix airbrushes combine the two inside the body, forcing air to flow past the nozzle and pulling paint with it because physics.
+Internal mix airbrushes combine the two inside the body (though at the extreme tip only), forcing air to flow past the nozzle and pulling paint with it, as explained above.
 External mix brings the two together outside of the body.
 Externals are generally clunkier, but can still be good for broad work.
 The most common example is the Paasche H.

 Single vs. Double Action – Refers to what happens when you use the airbrush’s trigger.
 With a single action, the trigger unleashes airflow, and that’s it.
 You have to use a separate control to regulate the paint flow.
 With a double action, pushing down on the trigger opens up the airflow, and pulling back on it pulls the needle back to allow more paint to flow through the nozzle.
 It sounds complicated, but it’s second nature once you get the hang of it.

 Gravity vs. Side vs. Siphon Feed – Refers to where the paint comes from.
 Gravity feed airbrushes have a cup that sits on top of the body.
 Paint enters the needle channel thanks to gravity.
 Side and siphon-feeds plug in from the side (dur) or the bottom and paint is sucked into the needle channel because physics.

 D – My Airbrush Lineup

 I’ll be the first to admit that I’m a total airbrush whore.
 I’ve got several.
 And I’ve sold several more.
 Unlike cars, it’s nearly impossible to “test drive” an airbrush.
 Ones I don’t like I’ll turn around and sell as used – lose a bit of money in the process, but not as much as you’d think.